@some_function (1)

 |

-Returns the absolute value of a number.
-If the argument is not a number, it returns the value as-is. |
+Returns the absolute value of the numeric value.
+If the argument is not numeric, returns it as is. |

 @max |